Testsigma

 Try for free

 As software creators, we all hope that our programs will function flawlessly.
-However, unforeseen issues can arise, resulting in defects.
-In this post, we will discuss the types of defects in Software Testing.
+Yet, despite our best efforts, defects can occur unexpectedly.
+This article will explore the types of defects that can arise during software testing.

 What is a Defect?